OlssonDev/olssondev.github.io/_posts/2023-02-17-UObjectReplicationPluginDocumentation.md

 <a name="custom-uobject-replication-managers"></a>
 ## Custom UObject Replication Managers

-Custom Object Replication Managers is where this plugin shines.
+UCustom Object Replication Managers is where this plugin shines.
 You can create modular systems using Replicated UObjects as the system's foundation.

 In [Lyra](https://dev.epicgames.com/community/learning/paths/Z4/lyra-starter-game), each gun in an inventory slot is a replicated UObject.
 When the player picks up a gun in Lyra, the gun they see in their inventory is a replicated UObject, and it’s responsible for managing the players’ ammunition, abilities, static mesh to spawn, inventory appearance (weapon icon et.c.), and much more!